UduakN/UK-Used-Cars-Analysis/README.md

 # UK-Used-Cars-Analysis
 ![image](https://user-images.githubusercontent.com/128192166/236651758-65a560ee-3fbc-41a2-921f-9a0c6cf890de.png)

-The aim of this analysis is to determine factors that will aid to predict how much a used car should be sold compared to the market and determine ideal selling period.
-To achieve this aim below business questions were asked:
+This analysis aims to determine factors that will aid in predicting the selling price of a used car compared to the market and determine the ideal selling period.
+To achieve this aim, below business questions were asked:

-•	What is the average price of each car models?
+•	What is the average price of each car model?

 •	What is the age of the cars?